SajidZakaria/ST3-CP-Environment/README.md

 # ST3-CP-Environment
 A simple yet powerful Competitive Programming environment setup using PowerShell and Sublime Text 3

+## Problems of other builds:
+  1. Doesn't have timeout.
+You have to manually end the task when a program takes too long or falls into some infinite loop.
+  2. In case of infinite printing(caused by infinite loops), the output file becomes huge, makes the pc slow or totally hang, a restart might be needed to fix this.

 ## Features of this build:
   1. Has a timeout feature, terminates process after hitting timeout.
   2. Has a output size limit feature, terminates program when the output generated is out of control.